About the Department

 In Years 7 and 8 students follow a general science course developed by the school.
 This focuses on developing King’s Learning Habits alongside a broad-based science education.
 Practical content is high and there is a firm emphasis on student-based learning.
 Students also follow the CASE (Cognitive Acceleration through Science Education) programme.
 This is a course developed by King’s College London to improve students’ thinking and analysing skills and involves practical work, problem-solving and analysing tasks.
 Students have either 7 or 8 lessons per fortnight with one member of staff.
 Classes are taught in form groups, with class sizes typically around 18 - 24.

-In Year 9 the students are still taught in forms, but follow courses in the individual Sciences with specialist subject teachers.
+In Year 9 the students follow courses in the individual Sciences with specialist subject teachers.
 After an introductory course students will start their GCSE studies in all three Sciences.
 Again, there is a high emphasis on practical work and developing essential learning skills.
 Students receive 4 lessons per fortnight in each of the Sciences.

 At A Level all three Sciences follow the AQA course.
 Class sizes in Years 12 and 13 are typically between 5 and 15.
 Practical work makes excellent use of the school’s wide variety of university level equipment and students are entered for a range of national competitions.
 There are systematic programmes in place to help prepare students for Veterinary/Medicine/Dentistry courses as well as for Oxbridge entry.
 For the Sixth Form, we recommended a minimum of grade 7 at GCSE level to embark on any of the Science courses, ideally alongside a 7 grade in Mathematics.
 Dual award students will need to achieve at least a 7-7 grade to move onto A level sciences.

 Monitoring & Assessment